- Exploration & Projects

 The estimated summary of materials released or displaced by the Mount Polley Breach:

-Pollution Abatement Order No. 107461 was issued to Mount Polley Mining Corporation (MPMC) by the Province of British Columbia on August 5, requiring MPMC provide documentation describing its response, and provide communications to the Ministry of Environment (MoE) regarding response progress.
+Pollution Abatement Order No. 107461 was issued to Mount Polley Mining Corporation (MPMC) by the Province of British Columbia on August 5, requiring MPMC provide documentation describing its response, and provide communications to the Ministry of Environment and Climate Change Strategy (ENV) regarding response progress.
 A Conceptual Interim Erosion and Sediment Control Plan (the Plan) for mitigating ongoing erosion and sediment transport within impacted areas downstream of the breach was submitted by MPMC.
 Specific objectives of the Plan were :

 Three high priority areas were identified where in-stream controls were planned to mitigate potential future erosion and/or sediment transport:

 Best Management Practices were implemented over the remaining areas of impact to reduce potential for erosion of and sediment migration from Hazeltine Creek.
-The Plan was implemented in cooperation with the MoE, subject to completing ongoing designs and site inspections to confirm details and design standards.
+Plans were implemented in cooperation with the ENV, subject to completing ongoing designs and site inspections to confirm details and design standards.

 Rehabilitation of Hazeltine Creek included reconstruction of the channel, and restoration of riparian habitat along the creek banks.
 A set of sedimentation ponds were constructed in the lower reaches of Hazeltine Creek to remove suspended solids from the water before entering into Quesnel Lake.
-An ongoing revegetation program will reestablish a productive ecosystem, and for water management in order to control sedimentation.
-The rehabilitation also includes the establishment of spawning and rearing habitat for fish.
+An ongoing revegetation program will reestablish a productive ecosystem and water management in order to control sedimentation.
+The rehabilitation includes establishment of spawning and rearing habitat for fish.

 Rehabilitation plans normally take shape after sources and discharges are controlled, and after an assessment of impacts has been done.
-MPMC provides the community and local First Nations with ongoing updates on the progress of the rehabilitation.
+The local community and First Nations are provided with updates on the progress of the rehabilitation.
 The rehabilitation strategy is subject to change and will be updated from time to time.